 Not much is known about the old Bill Burrows that Miller met in 1837.
-He is probably the William Burroughs who first shows up in Fort Hall ledgers on January 16, 1835 hoping to find work at the post, apparently having deserted from Jim Bridger’s brigade.
-He eventually hired on as a hunter with a party led by Joseph Gale.
+He is probably the William Burroughs who first shows up in Fort Hall ledgers on January 16, 1835, hoping to find work at the post, apparently having deserted from Jim Bridger’s brigade.
+He was eventually hired on as a hunter with a party led by Joseph Gale.
 He married a Shoshone woman in the fall of 1835.
-He also appears in the record with last name Burris, and first name Wm, James, or John.
-Eye witnesses place Burrows at Fort Davy Crockett after trapping in the Brown’s Hole area in 1839.
+He also appears in the record with the last name Burris, and the first name Wm, James, or John.
+Eyewitnesses place Burrows at Fort Davy Crockett after trapping in the Brown’s Hole area in 1839.
 He eventually settled in the Willamette Valley in the 1840s.

 Trapper Bill Burrows is seen with his loaded pack mule while his saddled riding mule waits a short distance behind him.
-The saddle mule is probably hobbled to insure it does not wander off and leave Old Burrows on foot or forced to ride his pack mule.
-The style of pack saddle shown is still in use today and called a “sawbuck pack saddle.”
+The saddle mule is probably hobbled to ensure it does not wander off and leave Old Burrows on foot or forced to ride his pack mule.
+The style of pack saddle shown is still in use today and is called a “sawbuck pack saddle.”
 These saddles were a simple wooden construction, usually of six parts.
-The two “bars” are wide, smooth boards about eighteen inches long which rest on the animals back, one on either side of the back bone.
-These bars are joined front and rear by a set of boards attached to form an “X.” Only a couple of inches thick, and 12 to 14 inches long, the top of these “cross bucks” form the V-shaped appendage shown in front of the load on the mules back.
-Other Miller painting, such as “Taking the Hump Rib,” include pack saddles in more detail.
-The origins of this simple style of saddle can be found in the frontier regions of Colonial America and has been in use since the late 1700s.
+The two “bars” are wide, smooth boards about eighteen inches long that rest on the animal’s back, one on either side of the backbone.
+These bars are joined front and rear by a set of boards attached to form an “X.” Only a couple of inches thick, and 12 to 14 inches long, the top of these “crossbucks” form the V-shaped appendage shown in front of the load on the mule’s back.
+Other Miller paintings, such as “Taking the Hump Rib,” include pack saddles in more detail.
+The origins of this simple style of saddle can be found in the frontier regions of Colonial America and have been in use since the late 1700s.

 Round Crown Felt Hat:

-The mountaineer hat style of choice, and the easiest to document, is the round-crowned, broad brimmed wool felt hat.
-William Ashley’s 1825 records show that brigade leaders Gardner and Williams ordered and received "2 doz naped Hats."
-William Stewart referred to a "Broad-Brimmed un-napped white hat" being worn in 1833 by the lead character in his novel.
-The word "nap" refers to the small fibers, in this case wool, which stick out of the fabric and give it a fuzzy appearance.
-John Kirk Townsend gave the best description of these hats, writing that "white wool hats with round crowns fitting tightly to the head, brims five inches wide,” were among the clothing items selected for him by Nathaniel Wyeth just prior to their 1834 trek to rendezvous.
-Fort Union records include orders for "mens' black wool hats" as well as the white hats described by Townsend, and inventory "90 Black fur hats, 24 Black wool hats and 48 drab wool hats," in 1832 and 1834, respectively.
+The mountaineer hat style of choice, and the easiest to document, is the round-crowned, broad-brimmed wool felt hat.
+William Ashley’s 1825 records show that brigade leaders Gardner and Williams ordered and received “2 doz naped Hats.”
+William Stewart referred to a “Broad-Brimmed un-napped white hat” being worn in 1833 by the lead character in his novel.
+The word “nap” refers to the small fibers, in this case, wool, which sticks out of the fabric and gives it a fuzzy appearance.
+John Kirk Townsend gave the best description of these hats, writing that “white wool hats with round crowns fitting tightly to the head, brims five inches wide,” were among the clothing items selected for him by Nathaniel Wyeth just prior to their 1834 trek to rendezvous.
+Fort Union records include orders for “mens’ black wool hats” as well as the white hats described by Townsend, and an inventory of “90 Black fur hats, 24 Black wool hats, and 48 drab wool hats,” in 1832 and 1834, respectively.

 Considered a step above the engaged trapper or company employee, was the “share trapper.”
 These men contracted with a fur company to trap for a percentage of the fur they took, usually 50%.
 They traveled with the company’s trapping party and took orders from the party leaders.
 For horses, tack, traps, and arms furnished by the employer, this trapper was required to sell his fur to the company at a contracted price and buy all his supplies from the company at mountain prices.
 Just about all of the trappers under General William Ashley’s employ were “share trappers,” with the more experienced men receiving $5 per pound for beaver while less experienced men contracted at $3 per pound.
 The large number of prominent mountain men who got their start with Ashley’s company would seem to indicate that this incentive program worked quite well for both the General and his men.